gacevicljubisa/swaplist/README.md

 # SwapList

-SwapList is a tool to track transactions of a swarm node.
-It provides functionalities to retrieve transaction sender addresses with timestamps from the Gnosis Chain using either the Chainstack API and Gnosis RPC or the Gnosis Scan API.
+SwapList is a tool to track addresses of created swarm nodes.
+It provides functionalities to retrieve transaction sender addresses with timestamps from the Gnosis Chain using either the Chainstack API and Gnosis Scan API or Gnosis RPC.

 ## Features